srijansatpathy/ComplexReturns/README.md

 >pip install yahoo_fin

-To install the yfiannce library run the following code in your command line:
+To install the yfinance library run the following code in your command line:

 >pip install yfinance --upgrade --no-cache-dir